anonymin/thinkful-vday/readme.md

 1. Create a basic HTML page with the doctype, html, head, and body tags (remember the boilerplate template!)
 2. Add a header (H1)
-3. Add some paragraph text (perhaps a something special for your sweety)
+3. Add some paragraph text (perhaps a something special for your sweetie)
 4. Add a link to this image: ![heart](),
 5. Add an external CSS file (make sure to link to the HTML page)
 6. Change the background color, then center all elements.

 Sweet.
-Send me your code to reivew if you'd like to michael@mherman.org.
+Send me your code to review if you'd like to michael@mherman.org.

 ## Chrome Developer Tools

 Using Chrome Developer Tools, we can test either HTML or CSS changes directly from the browser.
 This can save a lot time.
-Instead of firing up your text editor and getting your development enviornment setup.
-You can test out quick changes directly from Chrom.
+Instead of firing up your text editor and getting your development environment setup.
+You can test out quick changes directly from Chrome.

 Open up the HTML page we worked on.
 Right Click on the `<h1>` tag.
 Select "Inspect Element".
 Notice the styles on the right side of the Developer Tools pane associated with the paragraph.
 Do you see the styles associated with it.
 Try change the size of the font.